Asaf Yasur: Career

 Yasur trains at the Sharabi Martial Arts club in Ramla, Israel, coached by Israeli trainer Yechiam Sharabi.

 2019–23

 In 2019 Yasur gained his first international medal, achieving second place at the Mexico Para Taekwondo Open Championships.

 Yasur won the gold medal in the 2021 World Para-Taekwondo Championships in Istanbul.
 After winning the 2023 World Para Taekwondo Championships in Mexico, Yasur qualified for the 2024 Summer Paralympics.

 2024–present; Paris Paralympics championship

 He won a gold medal for Israel at the 2024 Paris Paralympics, competing at 22 years of age.
-He beat Turkey’s Ali Can Özcan 19-12 in the final of the men’s -58kg weight class.
+He beat Turkey’s Ali Can Özcan 19-12 in the final of the men’s -58 kg weight class.
 He said: "With everything my country is going through… this is the least I could do for my country," and that he hoped for the return of the hostages from Gaza, an end to the war, and for "all the soldiers to return home healthy and whole."

+Honors

+Yasur and Olympic judo medalist Inbar Lanir jointly shared the honor of lighting the 2026 Maccabiah Games flame as the final torchbearers, officially opening the event.